christoskechagias/skroutz-clone/README.md

 ## Getting Started

-To get started with this project, simply clone this repository to your local machine and follow the instructions in the [Installing](#installing) section.
+To get started with this project, simply clone this repository to your local machine and follow the instructions in the [Installation and Running the Application](#installation-and-running-the-application) section.

 ### Prerequisites